foxcode-s/Solidity-Bank-Contract/README.md

 # Solidity-Bank-Contract
-Built in Remix, you can deposit, tran;sfer, withDraw, and getBalance with this smart contract.
+Built in Remix, you can deposit, transfer, withDraw, and getBalance with this smart contract.